Process to the Dissertation

 Dissertation

 At least 10 days before the faculty board meeting, a minimum of four bound copies of the dissertation (for the dean's office, the referent(s), and the additional member) must be submitted: one copy to the dean's office and one copy to each reviewer.
 Additionally, a digital version should be sent to the dean's office.
 After consulting with the dean's office, it may be possible to submit the copies later (at least 3 days before the faculty board meeting).
 The bound copies are generally in size DIN A4.
+Dissertations can be written in German or English.
+For other languages, justification and approval by the faculty board and the referents are required (§12).
+The approvals must be attached.

 Further Proceeding

 1. In the faculty board meeting, the doctoral procedure is initiated, and the referents and examiners are determined.
+Doctoral candidates receive by mail an official notification of admission to the doctoral examination procedure from the KIT Department (including information about the examination date and the doctoral examination committee, if already determined).

 2. After the faculty council meeting, the referents will write their assessments.
 It may be possible to provide them with a preliminary copy of the dissertation before the faculty board meeting.
 The dean's office will then inform all professors of the department that the dissertation and the assessments are on display, and will also announce the date of the oral examination.
 The dissertation and the assessments must be on display for at least two weeks.
 Interactive negotiation skills of the stressed doctoral candidate are advantageous for solving the often difficult problem of finding a date that works for all referents, the examiner, the dean (or their deputy), and the candidate.

 3. Once the oral examination is completed, the process is finished.
 The examination usually takes place during the lecture period but has been allowed to occur during the semester break since 2017.
 On the scheduled day, ensure that everything is organized (e.g., pick up the key for the examination room from the dean's office, make sure the projector works, etc.).
 The examination is generally conducted in German, even if the dissertation was written in English.
+After successfully passing the examination, you will receive a provisional certificate confirming that you have passed the doctoral examination.
+Please note that you may only use the doctoral title after the official doctoral certificate has been issued.

 4. Following the oral examination, a reception with the examiners and colleagues is customary.
-Regardless of this, it is of course possible to celebrate late into the night with colleagues, friends, and family...
+Regardless of this, it is of course possible to celebrate late into the night with colleagues, friends, and family....
+If you are enrolled at KIT as a doctoral student, you should clarify all matters regarding your disenrollment with the SLE.

-5. Within one year, the dissertation must be published in a version approved by the referents (see the notes below on publication).
 The publication must include the statement: "Dissertation, genehmigt von der Fakultät für Wirtschaftswissenschaften des Karlsruher Institut für Technologie (KIT), 2010.
 Referent: Prof. Dr. B. Etreuer, Korreferent: Prof. Dr. Maier." (can also be in English, e.g., "Dissertation, approved by the Department of Economics and Management of the Karlsruhe Institute of Technology (KIT), 2010.
 Referent: Prof. Dr. B. Etreuer, Co-Referent: Prof. Dr. Maier.").
 A guideline to publication will be provided after the examination.
 Generally, the publication can be done:

-• through a commercial publisher recognized by the faculty (Springer, Shaker, Universitätsverlag Karlsruhe, etc.).
+- through a commercial publisher recognized by the faculty (Springer, Shaker, Universitätsverlag Karlsruhe, etc.).
 In this case, three copies should be sent to the university library, one to the faculty library, one to the dean's office, and one to each of the members of the examination committee.

-• as offprints, as proof copies if published in a journal, with the same distribution as above.
+- as offprints, as proof copies if published in a journal, with the same distribution as above.

-• electronically, where the equivalency is certified by the doctoral candidate, e.g., at the university library (five printed copies to the university library, one to the faculty library, one to the dean's office, and, if needed, copies to the members of the examination committee).
+- electronically, where the equivalency is certified by the doctoral candidate, e.g., at the university library (five printed copies to the university library, one to the faculty library, one to the dean's office, and, if needed, copies to the members of the examination committee).

 7. Congratulations on earning your doctoral degree!